mysterymath/lcc6502/README.md

   equivalent assembly.
 Most high-level optimzations are left to the C author.
   * Whenever possible, the compiler must perform 8-bit arithmetic operations directly, instead of integral promotions.
-* Unoptimized mode.
-Debuggers exist for the target platform, so this should allow fast compilation and easy debugging.
+* Debug mode.
+Debuggers exist for the target platform, so this should allow easy debugging.
+Compiler speed is not an issue, so all optimizations that do not interfere with debugging should still occur.

 ## Project Design